|

 Source: Olthuis Kleer Townshend

-In July 2005, an application was made by the Manitoba Hydro-Electric Board for a name change to its original June 2003 application for an interim licence under the Water Power Act.
+In July 2005, an application was made by the Manitoba Hydro-Electric Board for a name change to its original June 2003 application for a Wuskwatim interim licence under the Water Power Act.
 Notice of this application for a name change was posted in the Winnipeg Free Press on September 10, 2005, with an opportunity for public comment until September 19, 2005.

 View September 10, 2005 Manitoba Hydro-Electric Board notice of application in the Winnipeg Free Press